 3.3.46.
-The level of protection against all external missiles (other than aircraft) identified in Chapter 2 of the safety analysis report should be included in this section of the safety analysis report.
-This section should specify the design basis missile hazard, provide the design basis missile data, identify the codes and standards used for the design of protective measures, describe the methodologies and basic assumptions used as well as any specific design criteria regarding loads and load combinations that are taken into account.
-A description of design measures for ensuring the required safety performance and demonstration of compliance with the requirements is provided in Chapters 4-12.
+The level of protection against all external missiles (other than aircraft) identified in chapter 2 of the safety analysis report should be included in this section of the safety analysis report.
+This section should specify the design basis missile hazard, provide the design basis missile data, identify the codes and standards used for the design of protective measures, and describe the methodologies and basic assumptions used as well as any specific design criteria regarding loads and load combinations that are taken into account.
+A description of design measures for ensuring the required safety performance and demonstration of compliance with the requirements should be provided in chapters 4-12 of the safety analysis report.

-External fires, explosion and toxic gases
+External fires, explosions and toxic gases

 3.3.47.
 This section should describe the protection against external fires, explosions and toxic gases originating from other industrial and transportation activities.
-The design basis external fire, explosion and toxic gases hazards as identified in Chapter 2 of the safety analysis report should be described including the codes and standards applicable for the design, the methodologies and basic assumptions used, and any specific design criteria regarding loads and load combinations that are taken into account.
-A description of design measures for ensuring the required safety performance and demonstration of compliance with the requirements is provided in Chapters 4-12.
+The design basis external fire, explosion and toxic gas hazards identified in chapter 2 of the safety analysis report should be described, including the codes and standards applicable for the design, the methodologies and basic assumptions used, and any specific design criteria regarding loads and load combinations that are taken into account.
+A description of design measures for ensuring the required safety performance and demonstration of compliance with the requirements should be provided in chapters 4-12 of the safety analysis report.